papermerge/documentation/src/Installation/portainer.rst

 ``PAPERMERGE_JS_TAG``
 is Papermerge frontend docker image version.
 As of writing this documentation Papermerge latest version 2.1 is in early alpha version.
-To see if there are newer version `check papermerge package on github <https://github.com/orgs/papermerge/packages/container/package/papermerge.js>`_.
+To see if there are newer version check `papermerge js package`_ on github.

 ``ES_HOSTS`` and ``ES_PORT``